How divorce can affect finances for those over age 50Finances

 If you are over age 50 and facing a separation, you are not alone.
-While divorce rates for those under the age of 40 have dropped over the last few decades, the rates for people age 40 and over have seen an uptick — especially among the over-50 crowd.
-The Pew Research Center recorded more than twice as many "gray" divorces in 2015 than in 1990.
+While divorce rates for those under the age of 40 have dropped over the last few decades, the rates for people age 40 and over have seen an uptick — especially among the 50-and-over crowd.
+According to the Pew Research Center, the "gray" divorce rate has roughly doubled since the 1990s.

-Statistically, of course, older couples who have passed their peak earning years will have more assets (and more savings) than younger couples, so deciding how to divide them will be crucial.
+Older couples who have passed their peak earning years may have more assets (and more savings) than younger couples, so deciding how to divide them will be crucial.
 Here are a few tips to consider about your finances before and after your divorce paperwork is complete.
 Be sure to consult with your tax and legal professionals before engaging in any transaction.

 - Taxes.
-With the Tax Cuts and Jobs Act of 2017, the rules for alimony significantly changed.
+With the Tax Cuts and Jobs Act of 2017, the rules for alimony significantly changed and they still apply today.
 For couples who finalize their divorce under the new rules, the ex-spouse who is paying alimony can’t reduce his or her tax burden by claiming the payments as expenses.
 The spouse who is receiving the alimony will benefit, though, as he or she will not need to declare the payments as income.
 Anyone who divorced prior to the new laws will need to continue under the old rules.

 - Retirement savings.
 In both contentious and amicable divorces, the split of retirement savings will need to be negotiated.
 Besides the obvious tally of any balances, divorcing couples should consider the tax benefits of each account when it comes to distributions.
 For example, if you have a Roth IRA and a traditional IRA that have the same balance, you may be tempted to consider them equal.
 But the Roth IRA would actually be worth more, as the taxes were paid on the funds as they were invested in the account, and distributions will be tax free.
 Likewise, divorcing couples should scrutinize the tax rules for 401(k)s and Health Savings Accounts.